Glench/DOOM/README.md

 DOOM also offers a handful of functions for manipulating the DOM hierarchy.

-You can create a new DOM element by calling `DOOM.create` with the tag name, (optional) parent element, and (optional) object of props/attrs/styles to set on the new element.
+You can create a new DOM element by calling `DOOM.create` with the tag name, (optional) parent element (`document.body` if argument excluded), and (optional) object of props/attrs/styles to set on the new element.

 ```coffee
 div = DOOM.create "div", document.body, textContent: "I feel elemental."